Basement Mold Prevention NJ

 The purpose of mold in the natural, outdoor environment is to breakdown dead organic matter to be recycled back into the ecosystem.
 Now, imagine mold doing that to the building materials of your home.
 Mold and the underlying water problem will eat away at the structure of your home and do some serious damage to your property.

-What Causes Basement Mold in NJ?
+What Causes Mold Growth in New Jersey Basements?

+Basement mold prevention can only be successful when you full understand what causes mold in the first place.
 New Jersey basements provide the perfect conditions for mold growth and continuous development.
 Excess moisture is one of the main causes – usually from high humidity or water leakage into the basement.
 Here are some of the more common causes for mold in your basements:

 - High humidity – over 55%